gabru-md/khata/README.md

 BUILD SUCCESS
 ```
 And just open the folder into your favourite IDE (Eclipse).
-Check for issues on the issue tracker or contact me at [gabrumdfoss.wordpress.com](gabrumdfoss.wordpress.com).
+Check for issues on the issue tracker or contact me.
 #### Contributing
 Please make sure that you add ro change tests appropriately for any modification that you propose.
 Before submitting a pull request make sure that your tests are passing.
 Always check that the build succeeds for the following command.